bobthebuilder5430/Guess-the-Number/README.md

-# Paint
+# Guess The Number
-This is a basic game where you can just free draw with your mouse.
+This is a basic game writen in Python.
+This Guess the Number game is entirely in a terminal so tht means you can just run tis code in a terminal.